Adan206/Adan206/README.md

  * 🌱  I’m learning redux and redux-toolkit with react typescript
  * * 🤔  practicing how to properly look for solutions using online tools
  * 📫  You can view my portfolio here: https://adan206.github.io/adan-portfolio/
- * 💬  created Gatsby blog to document my journey as a web pro develope=
+ * 💬  created Gatsby blog to document my journey as a web pro develope
  * you can a
  <!--
 **Adan206/Adan206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.